sdementen/piecash/README.rst

 =====

-Here is a simple example of an interaction with an existing GnuCash Book created from scratch in GnuCash (the ipython notebook `Link session https://github.com/sdementen/pyscash/blob/master/tests/ipython/pyscash_session.html` is available in the tests/ipython subfolder).
+Here is a simple example of an interaction with an existing GnuCash Book created from scratch in GnuCash (the ipython notebook `session <http://htmlpreview.github.io/?https://github.com/sdementen/pyscash/blob/master/tests/ipython/pyscash_session.html>`_ is available in the tests/ipython subfolder).

 .. code:: python